 This sensor checks a Windows machine for pending reboots using WMI.
 To use it, you need to provide valid credentials for the monitored Windows machine.
-By default, it triggers alert on pending reboot.
+By default, it triggers an alert on pending reboot.

 This sensor monitors the status of windows share.
-You can enter share name manually or from the list.
+You can enter the share name manually or from the list.

 It allows the monitoring of a single process.

 The sensor extends the process sensor functionality by the ability to track multiple processes.